githubedward/brainflix/README.md

 # Project Background
-- The app presented in this repo was developed in 3 one-week sprints (10/29/18 - 11/16/18)
+- The app presented in this repo was developed in 3 one-week sprints (10/29/18 - 11/16/18) at BrainStation
 - Brainflix is a video streaming platform

 # Tech Stack